Empyrean makes up its mind to drill ‘robust and large’ target off China

 In light of this, Empyrean believes that this interpretation enhances the prospects of Baiyun North Sag as a potentially valid additional source rock and, in turn, the likelihood of the Topaz prospect having access to two mature source rocks/kitchens.

-In addition, the company further added that a CNOOC regional migration map indicates that Topaz has the potential for being charged from the proven Baiyun East Sag via spill from the CNOOC discovery well LH 23-1d.
+In addition, the company further adds that a CNOOC regional migration map indicates that Topaz has the potential for being charged from the proven Baiyun East Sag via spill from the CNOOC discovery well LH 23-1d.

 “Empyrean has also started to assess a number of additional oil and gas projects that it believes may enhance a balanced portfolio of opportunity and will update shareholders as required,” concluded Kelly.